SuperNEMO-DBD/cadfael-deployment/README.md

 $ ./cadfael-installer -s
 ```

+This will print out some information on the characteristics of your system.
-Paste the resulting output into your feature request.
+Paste this output into your feature request.
 Support cannot be guaranteed for all systems.

+If you prefer to add support by yourself, the steps needed to add support
+in the `cadfael-installer` script are documented within that script.
+Should you add support for a new system, please submit a pull request!

 # Containers